Tissue MicroArray Facility

 Lens Paper:

 Some smaller tissues need to be wrapped in lens paper to assure they will not fall out of the cassette during processing: prostate lobes and lymph nodes (if necessary).
-There is a special technique to folding the Lens paper -- See Bonnie for directions .
+There is a special technique to folding the Lens paper -- Please watch our YouTube Videos below or see Bonnie for directions .

 Requesting H&E and unstained sections